 About Us

-The University of Illinois Cancer Center is a science-first research institution that gives every patient with cancer equal access to world-class treatment.
+The University of Illinois Cancer Center is a science-first research institution that gives every patient with cancer equal access to world class treatment.

-More than 230 Cancer Center member physicians and scientists are dedicated to ending disparities in cancer care and no patient is ever turned away.
+Almost 260 Cancer Center member physicians and scientists are dedicated to ending disparities in cancer care and no patient is ever turned away.
 We connect people with the resources they need to understand their cancer risk, detect it early and get comprehensive treatment.
 Our patients can receive promising cancer therapies before they are widely available, closing the gap between underserved communities and access to better treatments.

 Our researchers are unlocking the mysteries of cancer by integrating genetics, biology and public health information to identify factors that influence the frequency and severity of disease.
 This collaborative effort extends deep into the patient population, helping create health equity in our communities.